 I think there are lines that we need to draw.
 First is a line of privacy and choice.
 The consumer needs to be aware and willing to partake.
 That’s very important.
 And there are other moral boundaries.
 Last year, when we were fundraising, we had a regent from a private company that works on the behalf of a government agency in Europe — a friendly European country, but they work for defense systems — and they wanted to apply our intent models to immigration.
 And we said no. If a choice is going to be made on, say, visa overstay or immigration policies, which could be life-altering, we don’t want to go there.
 I’m not going to say our technology is not that accurate, but that’s a much higher bar.

-What Are the Challenges Ahead for Voice/Audio Emotion AI?
+What Are the Challenges for Voice Emotion AI?

 Gujral: Data is always a key challenge — the more, the better, and quality matters tremendously.
 In a contact-center set-up, you’re sort of guaranteed high-quality data; it’s all recorded over professional recording equipment with channel separation and very little noise.
 But this year was interesting.
 We’ve seen an explosion in calls, but many have been poor quality, because oftentimes agents are working from home.